 What is affiliate marketing?
 Definition and examples

-Affiliate marketing is a marketing arrangement in which the online retailer pays commission to another website.
+Affiliate Marketing is a marketing arrangement in which the online retailer pays a commission to another website.
 The other website gets a commission for sales or traffic that it generates from its referrals.

-In other words, it is a way that your website or blog earns commissions for promoting another person’s or company’s products.
-The seller pays you either for products that people buy or referrals.
+In other words, it is a way that your website or blog earns commissions for promoting another person’s or company’s product or service.
+The seller pays you either for products that people buy or for referrals.
 Referrals are visitors to your website that went to the seller’s website thanks to you.
 They got there by clicking on a link on your website.

 Although this type of marketing predates the Internet, nearly all of it today occurs online.